KevGrav/JS-Assessment/README.md

 The snack will be dispensed into the drawer/drop box below.

 Project Push - if time
-when you click on the snack it will disappear, looking like you have taken the your snack selected snack with wobble/shake as it drops into the drop box give option to load different snacks from [inventory] Add cash loading , prices to each of snacks, verify if sufficient funds, return change
+when you click on the snack it will disappear, looking like you have taken your snack. selected snack with wobble/shake as it drops into the drop box. give option to load different snacks from [inventory] Add cash loading , prices to each of snacks, verify if sufficient funds, return change.